 Candles and any other open flames may not be used anywhere except in the fire rings provided at each tent site or cabin; they must never be used inside a tent or cabin.
 You may build campfires in the fire pits; please pay the site $5 per load of firewood, and be sure that any fire is extinguished before you leave it or go to sleep.
 There are dedicated smoking areas at camp; please do not smoke in or near any of the other public spaces at camp, nor in any of the indoor accommodations.

 Since so many of us have experienced rejection and carry wounds from those experiences, you are unlikely to be the only one with these feelings.
 Luckily, you have many options.
 You can sit with your feeling and see what you might learn from it.
-You can ask for support from fellow campers or from our trained staff.
+You can ask for support from fellow campers or from the volunteers on the Empathy Team.
 You can offer to help with the work of camp; the cooks and the organizers are always happy for more help, and it’s a great way to meet people.
 You can decide that you are welcome and include yourself in conversations or ask for hugs.
 You can be transparent and tell people you are feeling left out and want to connect.